Les Contamines-Montjoie, France: Family Ski Guide

 The apartment play

-🎟️How Much Do Lift Tickets Cost at Les Contamines-Montjoie?
+How Much Do Lift Tickets Cost at Les Contamines-Montjoie?

-Les Contamines-Montjoie won't make you flinch at the ticket window.
+Your family's lift ticket budget won't cause sticker shock at Les Contamines-Montjoie.
 Adult day passes run €54.50 for full access to 120km of terrain, which is firmly mid-range for the Mont Blanc region.
 That's less than Chamonix charges for a single day, and you're sharing lifts with a fraction of the crowds.
-Children aged 5 to 14 pay €44.50, and kids under 5 ski free with proof of age.
-Done.

-First-timers should grab the forfait débutant (beginner's day pass) at €18, which covers the village drag lifts and both the Gorge and Montjoie gondolas.
-That's less than a pizza on the mountain, and it gives new skiers access to the gentle nursery slopes where 45% of the terrain lives.
-No reason to pay full freight while your six-year-old is snowplowing on a bunny hill.
+Parents with nervous beginners should grab the forfait débutant at €18.
+This beginner's day pass covers the village drag lifts and both the Gorge and Montjoie gondolas, giving new skiers access to the gentle nursery slopes where 45% of the terrain lives.
+No reason to pay full freight while your six-year-old is snowplowing on bunny hills.

-If you want to explore beyond Les Contamines, the Evasion Mont-Blanc pass opens up 445km of interconnected skiing across Megève, Saint-Gervais, Combloux, and several other resorts.
-A single day costs €63.50 for adults and €54 for children.
-The 6-day Evasion pass runs €318 adult and €270.50 child.
-The move: ski Les Contamines for most of the week on the local pass, then buy one or two Evasion day passes to sample Megève without committing to the premium price for the whole trip.
+Want to venture beyond Les Contamines?
+The Evasion Mont-Blanc pass opens up 445km across Megève, Saint-Gervais, and several other resorts.
+Single days cost €63.50 for adults and €54 for children.
+The strategy: ski Les Contamines most of the week, then buy one or two Evasion day passes to sample Megève without paying premium prices all week.

 ✈️How Do You Get to Les Contamines-Montjoie?